Lakshika Kaushik

 Identity confusion, while trying to balance different cultures and expectations

-These are not just temporary feelings—they are real mental health concerns that deserve attention.
+These are not just temporary feelings — they are real mental health concerns that deserve attention.
 With the right guidance and mental health support for NRIs, it becomes easier to understand these challenges and manage them in a healthier way.

-How Online Therapy Makes It Easier for NRIs to Get Support
+How Online Therapy Works for NRIs

 Finding the right kind of support while living abroad can sometimes feel complicated.
 Different systems, unfamiliar approaches, or simply not feeling understood can make people delay seeking help.
 This is where online therapy for NRIs creates a much simpler and more comfortable option.